adimishrax7x/Craigslist-JS-Scraper/README.md

 # Craigslist-JS-Scraper
-Simple Craigslist Scraper using puppeteer and cheerio
+Simple Craigslist Scraper using puppeteer and cheerio(cheerio enables us to use jQuery on the server side)

 Scrapes all the Job listings for a given Location/link and stores them in a JSON file.